opennetworkinglab/int-host-reporter/README.md

 - Only IPv4 endpoints are supported.
 - INT Host Reporter only supports UDP/TCP packets; ICMP packets are not reported.
 - System flows (e.g. traffic between Kubernetes agents) are not reported.

+## License

+The user space components of INT Host Reporter are licensed under the [Apache License, Version 2.0](./LICENSE).
+The BPF code is licensed under the [General Public License, Version 2.0](./bpf/COPYING).